maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 By default, arbitrary function or variable names of more than two characters in length are not permitted.
 This is a comma separated list of function or variable names which are permitted in a student's answer.

 Note the allowed words permit the teacher to override some (but not all) of the strings which are considered to be invalid by default for student input.
 For example, `Sin` (capital "S") has specific feedback.
 If you need this in a question you have to allow it here.
-Similarly `In` ("India echo") is mistakenly used by students for the natural logarithm rather than `ln` ("Lima echo").
+Similarly `In` ("India november") is mistakenly used by students for the natural logarithm rather than `ln` ("Lima november").
 Hence by default this triggers specific feedback.
 You can allow `In` here.

 ### Forbid Floats ### {#Forbid_Floats}